Olalere1/AutoScalingIP_Discovery_Project/README.md

 <!--
 (Don't bother on this, already in userdata script -> SSH using infra pem, into jenkins cloud (ubuntu) and do sudo hostnamectl to set-hostname to jenkins-cloud, before exiting; Do same for jenkins node (ec2-user)!)

-name=docker-slave; click Docker Cloud details and configure;
+name=docker-slave (or jenkins-cloud); click Docker Cloud details and configure;
-docker host uri: tcp://check console output for jenkins cloud public IP click enabled; test connection
+docker host uri: tcp://check console output for jenkins cloud public IP:port number(4243) server credentials - Create a credential on Jenkins using username and password (Jenkins/password), ID: docker-cred (to be used below later) click enabled; test connection

 click=> Docker Agent template -> Add Docker template;
-label=docker-slave
+label=docker-slave (or jenkins-slave)
 click Enabled
-Name=docker-slave
+Name=docker-slave  (or jenkins-slave)
 Docker Image = Pick image built name from user_data of jenkins-docker.tf (line 22) or SSH into Jenkins docker slave and do "docker image ls" to get image name!
 Remote File System Root = /home/jenkins
 Pull strategy - "never pull"
 Connect method - "connect with SSH"
-Create a credential on Jenkins using username and password (jenkins/password).
+#server credentials - Create a credential on Jenkins using username and password (Jenkins/password), ID: docker-cred.
-SSH key - "use configured SSH credentials (and select appropriate jenkins credential in the dropdown) Host key verificstion strategy: Non verifying
+SSH key - "use configured SSH credentials (and select appropriate jenkins credential in the dropdown) Host key verification strategy: Non verifying

 AND SAVE
 -->